Lina-Ennia/World-bank-data-Project/README.md

 *Unemployment
 *Mortality rates

-Generators for the large data limit:
+_ Generators for the large data limit:
 *Use a generator to load a file line by line
 *Works on streaming data
 *Read and process the file until all lines are exhausted

 feature_names and row_vals contain the header names of the dataset and actual values of a row from the dataset, respectively.

+_ Reading files in chunks:
+*read_csv() function and chunk_size argument
+*Look at specific indicators in specific countries *Function to generalize tasks